galaxyproject/galaxy-hub/content/news/2023-01-19-eurosciencegateway-wp3/index.md

 The [**EuroScienceGateway**](/projects/esg/) Work Package 3 _Pulsar Network: Distributed heterogeneous compute_, led by the Italian National Research Council, aims to deploy an European wide network of Pulsar endpoints, enabling end-users to easily access and exploit remote compute resources, and resource providers to offer compute resources for scientific purposes through a web-based interface.

 Pulsar is a lightweight Python application that can be used for  offloading Galaxy jobs on a remote cluster.
 Pulsar can automatically import the input data required to run the job and export  the results back to the originating Galaxy instance.
-Several Pulsar nodes hosted in data centers across Europe constitute the Pulsar Network (https://pulsar-network.readthedocs.io), a distributed job execution system, allowing to scale the computing resources available to Galaxy instances over heterogeneous compute facilities.
+Several Pulsar nodes hosted in data centers across Europe constitute the [Pulsar Network](https://pulsar-network.readthedocs.io), a distributed job execution system, allowing to scale the computing resources available to Galaxy instances over heterogeneous compute facilities.

 WP3 will advance the Pulsar Network to the production level, hardening the existing network and, further extending it, leveraging the computing resources of 13 European countries, and making it accessible through 6 national Galaxy usegalaxy.``*``.